AmrEbnNashaat/AutomaticIrrigationSystemAPI/README.md

 ### Disclaimer

 This project is not complete.
 Containerization is still on its way.
 However, Technical Difficulties with MacBook's M1 Chip arisen with no good image for Java Spring's JDK 20.
 Provided is a Postman Collection that can be used to test the API.
+However, Its work in progress and will be done.

 ### Getting Started